KonduitAI/konduit-serving/python/tests/README.md

 # Tests
-This article discusses the tests for the Python SDK of Konduit.
+This article discusses the tests for Konduit's Python SDK.

 ## Pipeline steps

 ### [`test_start.py`](https://github.com/KonduitAI/konduit-serving/blob/master/python/tests/test_start.py)

 Checks if a server configured with a TensorFlow model can be started, then stops it.
-Starts a server based on an [InferenceConfiguration](../konduit/inference.py#L2386-L2427) with a single [ModelPipelineStep](https://github.com/KonduitAI/konduit-serving/blob/master/python/konduit/inference.py#L1579-L1778) built with a model trained in TensorFlow, configured using the [TensorFlowConfig](../konduit/inference.py#L656-L720) class.
+Starts a server based on an [InferenceConfiguration](../konduit/inference.py#L2386-L2427) with a single [ModelPipelineStep](../konduit/inference.py#L1579-L1778) built with a model trained in TensorFlow, configured using the [TensorFlowConfig](../konduit/inference.py#L656-L720) class.
 This server takes as input data type 'NUMPY' and outputs a 'NUMPY' object.

-Possible data types are listed in [`konduit.inference`](../konduit/inference.py#L863-L865) and should be specified in ServingConfig:
+Possible data types for the server configuration are listed in [`konduit.inference`](../konduit/inference.py#L863-L865) and should be specified in [ServingConfig](../konduit/inference.py#L861-L1018):
 - Accepted input data types are JSON, ARROW, IMAGE, ND4J (not yet implemented), NUMPY.
 - Accepted output data types are NUMPY, JSON, ND4J (not yet implemented), ARROW
-- Prediction types supported are CLASSIFICATION, YOLO, SSD, RCNN, RAW, REGRESSION.

 ### [`test_transform_process.py`](test_transform_process.py)

-Build [InferenceConfiguration](../konduit/inference.py#L2386-L2427) with [TransformProcessPipelineStep](../konduit/inference.py#L1400-L1573), then dumps a JSON of the configuration.
-Use [InferenceConfiguration](../konduit/inference.py#L2386-L2427) object in Server, Client queries Server and prints predicted output.
+Checks if a TransformProcessPipelineStep can be performed.
+This tests builds [InferenceConfiguration](../konduit/inference.py#L2386-L2427) with [TransformProcessPipelineStep](../konduit/inference.py#L1400-L1573).
+The transform process is defined by [TransformProcessBuilder](https://github.com/eclipse/deeplearning4j/blob/master/datavec/datavec-api/src/main/java/org/datavec/api/transform/TransformProcess.java#L611) (the Builder subclass of TransformProcess in DataVec), written to a JSON file and loaded again for use in a [TransformProcessPipelineStep](../konduit/inference.py#L1400-L1573).

+The [TransformProcessPipelineStep](../konduit/inference.py#L1400-L1573) is defined by a DataVec [TransformProcess](https://deeplearning4j.org/docs/latest/datavec-transforms), which in turn requires a [Schema](https://deeplearning4j.org/docs/latest/datavec-schema).

+The [InferenceConfiguration](../konduit/inference.py#L2386-L2427) object is an argument to Server.
+The Client sends a query to the Server and prints the predicted output given a JSON file as input.

+The input and output data types of this server are configured to be JSON.

 ### [`test_transform_process_arrow.py`](test_transform_process_arrow.py)

-Similar to `test_transform_process.py`, but with Arrow output from client.
+Similar to `test_transform_process.py`, checks if a DataVec transformation can be configured, but with the server configured to provide Arrow output instead of JSON.

 ### [`test_python_serving.py`](test_python_serving.py)

 Tests whether Python pipelines can be served.
 Takes as input a NumPy array saved in `../data/input-0.npy` and performs a simple operation on the model inputs in a [PythonPipelineStep](../konduit/inference.py#L1221-L1394).

+The input and output data types of this server are configured to be NUMPY.

 ### [`test_bert_serving.py`](test_bert_serving.py)

-Similar to `test_start.py`, but also prints the predicted output given NumPy arrays.
+Similar to `test_start.py`, creates a configuration with a TensorFlow BERT model loaded with [TensorFlowConfig](../konduit/inference.py#L656-L720), but also prints the predicted output given NumPy arrays.

+The input and output data types of this server are configured to be NUMPY.

 ## Saving configurations

 ### [`test_json.py`](test_json.py)

-Saves server configuration as JSON, loads it again, and checks if the loaded and existing configuration steps have equal length.
+After configuring a server, saves server configuration as JSON, loads it again, and checks if the existing configuration steps has the same length as the configuration loaded from the JSON file.

+The servers are configured in two ways.
+- Similar to `test_start.py`, `test_json_compare()` creates a configuration with a TensorFlow model loaded with [TensorFlowConfig](../konduit/inference.py#L656-L720),
-`test_json_compare()` creates a configuration similar to `test_start.py`, while `test_python_serde()` creates a Python pipeline similar to `test_python_serving.py`.
+- `test_python_serde()` configures a server with a [PythonPipelineStep](../konduit/inference.py#L1221-L1394) similar to `test_python_serving.py`.

 ## Client conversion and encoding